craberomantique/PCO-V4/volumes/readme.md

-Je crée ici tous les volumes qui seront liés depuis la machine hote vers les containers.
-Trié par container
+Here I create all the volumes that will be linked from the host machine to the containers.
+Sorted by container